Juliettevanalst/Thesis/Model_Version3/Data/README.md

 The correct data per district can be collected by running the "Complete data analysis for districts" file.
 However, datasets of VHLSS and Pop Housing Census are requird, which are not published on github

-The mdel_input_data_... files are the input for the ABM.
+The model_input_data_... files are the input for the ABM.

+Source for the district boundaries file: Hijmans, R. J. (2025, January).
+Third-level Administrative Divisions, Vietnam, 2015.
+Stanfort University. https://purl.stanford.edu/dk039bc2779